Healthy eating

 Butter Low-fat spread

-Oil Low-fat oil spray
+Oil Low-calorie oil spray

-Regular cola Diet cola
+Regular cola Diet cola, or water/fruit-infused water

 Read more about dietary tips during pregnancy...